enki/tragedy/README.md

 # Tragedy

-Tragedy is a high-level Cassandra Object Abstraction for Python.
+Tragedy 0.7-trunk by Paul Bohm <enki@bbq.io> / @enkido on twitter.

-The current newindex branch is a refactor to make tragedy indexes more powerful.
+A high-level Cassandra Object Abstraction for Python.

-Don't rely on the API too much tho, because it will change.
-Some of this documentation is also outdated.
+## In Development Warning

-Also this branch only works with the latest Cassandra trunk (0.7) checkouts.
+Tragedy currently only works with the latest Cassandra trunk checkouts (0.7).
+This code is already used in production, but still a moving target and expected to have bugs.

-## Tragedy's Data Model
+## Understanding Tragedy's Data Model

 In Tragedy you build your data model from Models and Indexes.
 An abstract *Model* specifies the kind data that can be stored in a Model-Instance.
 We also call a Model-Instance a Row, since specific Model-Instances are uniquely identified by their unique RowKey.
 Knowing the Model and RowKey is all you need to store and retrieve data from Cassandra.
 The attributes of the Model correspond to the Columns of a Row.
 Each Column has a Field-Type like StringField or IntegerField.
 The RowKey decides which specific Row/Model-Instance the user is referring to and on which physical machine the data is stored.
 If you lose a RowKey, you can never store or retrieve that data again.
 Any Unicode string can be used as RowKey as long as it is unique among all Rows of a Model.
 If there's no naturally unique identifier for the data in a Row, you can ask Tragedy to generate a UUID-RowKey for you.